Ben’s Favorite Video Games

 The Hack n’ Slash: God of War III

 While it has been overshadowed as of late by the series’ action adventure sequelboot, God of War III is still the best game in the hack n’ slash genre.
-The end of the eponymous demigods’ quest for revenge in ancient Greece is jaw-droppingly epic, even when considering the scope of other all-time great hack n’ slashers.
-The first boss in God of War III is crazy enough to outdo many, many final bosses from lesser series, and it only gets crazier from there. literal Gods and Titans alike fall before you, and seeing Kratos enact his gory vengeance on those who wronged him so greatly is often as epic as it is gruesome.
-The original God of War trilogy and the awesome PSP spin-offs are known for their over the top fantasy violence, and that saga crescendos with enough blood to drown even those sitting at the very top of Mount Olympus.
-With that in mind, it definitely isn’t a game for everyone, but those who like a little bit of gaming ultraviolence will almost certainly enjoy God of War III.
+The end of Kratos’ quest for revenge in ancient Greece is jaw-dropping, even when considering the scope of other all-time great hack n’ slashers.
+The first boss in God of War III is crazy enough to outdo many, many final bosses from lesser series, and it only gets crazier from there. literal Gods and Titans alike fall before you, and seeing the Ghost of Sparta enact his vengeance on those who wronged him so greatly is often as epic as it is gruesome.
+The original God of War trilogy and the awesome PSP spin-offs are known for their over the top fantasy violence and the saga crescendos with enough spilled blood to drown even those sitting at the very top of Mount Olympus.
+With that in mind, it definitely isn’t a game for everyone, but those who like a little bit of gaming ultraviolence will almost certainly enjoy God of War III

 Runner-up(s): God of War II, Dante’s Inferno